rchillyard/Number/README.md

 Versions
 ========
 * Version 1.0.14: ComplexPolar now keeps track of branches; introduced Real type.
+Java API.
 * Version 1.0.13: Mostly cleanup together with some fixes related to Root factors and rendering of fuzziness.
 * Version 1.0.12: Mostly cleanup together with some fixes related to the new factors.
 * Version 1.0.11: Changes to the factors: renamed Pi as Radian, E as NatLog, and added Log2, Log10, Root2 and Root3.